ostash-group/BGCViz/docs/Installation.md

 ## Why local run
 The local run of an app is identical to the website one, with the same UI in the browser.
 Howewer, it have several advantages:
 - Fast upload of files
-- Better response times
+- Better response time
 - Control over execution.
 Quick modifications to the code.

-Besides speed and flexibility of a local run, ability of upload raw  json output files from PRISM and AntiSMASH is a big plus (more details [here](Input_filess_options.md)).
-For server usage we are suggesting to convert the json files to the csv ones, using provided scripts (more details [here](Input_filess_options.md)).
+Besides speed and flexibility of a local run, ability of upload raw  json output files from PRISM and AntiSMASH is a big plus (more details [here](Input_files_options.md)).
+For server usage we are suggesting to convert the json files to the csv ones, using provided scripts (more details [here](Input_files_options.md)).